MolPlantPathology/X-campestris-genomics-2024/A_genome_assembly/README.md

 circlator fixstart "$INPUT" "${SAMPLES[$SLURM_ARRAY_TASK_ID]}_rotated"
 ```

-Then, the genomes were annotated using `prokka` with a home-made database with known virulence factors of plant pathogens, containing 5432 entries (`db_unique.fa`).
+The resulting genome assemblies are also available on NCBI (`PRJNA1104797`), or available as the 'inhouse' version at [Figshare (University of Amsterdam)](https://doi.org/10.21942/uva.25359736.v1).
+Then, the genomes were annotated using `Prokka` with a home-made database with known virulence factors of plant pathogens, containing 5432 entries (`db_unique.fa`).

 ```bash
 (base) [mpaauw@omics-h0 20210518_annotation]$ cat prokka_scratch.sh